sampsyo/dtest/paper/dtest.md

 &sysname; consists of two phases: an off-line testing phase that measures execution quality for a set of possible input distributions;
 and an on-line classification phase that uses distribution testing to predict the quality for the current input conditions.

+We examine statistical quality properties through four case studies from four different domains:

+* Hash functions...
+* Parallel similarity search...
+* Approximate image filtering...
+* Accuracy of machine learning models...

+In each case, the application's statistical quality property cannot be enforced using a traditional, deterministic correctness tool.
+We show that &syname; can enforce the property by making dynamic decisions based on changing inputs.
+In each case, the &sysname;-augmented version of the program outperforms the best non-adaptive configuration by...

 # Related Work